 Calvin was a wonderful family man.
 He loved his children and grandchildren and retirement allowed him to travel and spend time with them.
 As his children were growing up, we all remember the many trips to take Calvin, Carolyn and Gregory to visit colleges, to basketball camps, to see games, as well as, the long drives to Penn State University to see Calvin, Jr. play basketball at the next level.

 He was adored not only by his wife, but also, by his nieces and nephews, his siblings and a host of other extended family members.
 He was also a man that loved his parents.
 As our parents started to age, Calvin was there to help take care of them.

 In his leisure time, he loved to read papers, enjoyed history and loved to talk politics with his dad, and sisters and brothers.
 Calvin will be sorely missed by his family, but because we are believers, we know that we will see him again.

 Family will receive friends Tuesday, February 11, 2020 at 9:30 am until time of service at 11:30 am at Rhema Christian Center.
 Interment Green Lawn Cemetery.
 Arrangements by WHITE’S FUNERAL AND CREMATION SERVICES, 867 S. JAMES ROAD, COLS, OH 43227, BENJAMIN F. “BENNY” WHITE, JR, FUNERAL DIRECTOR, (614)947-1123, whitesfh867.com.

-To send flowers to Calvin L. Booth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Calvin L. Booth, please visit our floral store.